tobega/tailspin-v0/TailspinReference.md

 A typical tailspin statement starts with a [source](#sources) for a value, which is then sent (usually by the `->` marker) through a series of [transforms](#transforms) (a.k.a a _value chain_) to a [sink](#sinks).
 In contexts that can produce a value, you just leave out the sink to emit the resulting value.
+The current value, referred to as `$it`, at each stage is simply the value produced by the stage before.
+At the start of a top-level statement, `$it` is undefined.

 A transform is typically a [templates](#templates) object where the block to be executed is decided by a [matcher](#matchers) on the current value (referred to as `$it`).

+Whitespace works as a separator but is ignored.

+Language constructs are designed to be as like the value they match or produce as possible.
+Rather than using control flow keywords, you would in tailspin produce streams of values in a declarative way.

 ## Sources
 A source is the simplest _value chain_, simply producing a value.